You are currently browsing the category archive for the 'Quick' category.

 Pierogies in Browned Onion Tomato Sauce adapted from Gourmet Magazine

-2 onions, quartered and sliced thin (this can be done in a food processor)
+2 onions, quartered and sliced thin (the slicing be done in a food processor)

 3 tablespoons vegetable oil